HASHIBUZZAMAN-BHUIYAN/HASHIBUZZAMAN-BHUIYAN/README.md

 <div align="center">

-*Daejeon, South Korea — Open to collaboration, research and new opportunities.*
+* Open to collaboration, research and new opportunities.*

 </div>